CHOOSING THE RIGHT PUREBRED

 guard dog breeds.
 If you live in a hot and humid climate and the dog will be

-outside unattended during the day, the short nosed or heavy coated breeds may suffer health
+outside unattended during the day, the short nosed or heavy coated breeds

 problems.